 Rick began his legal career as a litigator.
 Drawing on this background, he represents clients not only in post-trial proceedings and in all facets of the appellate process, but also assists them during the pretrial and trial phases of litigation.
 He is often asked to collaborate with trial counsel to develop and execute pretrial and trial strategies, formulate key dispositive motions, and prepare jury charges.
 Rick also handles supersedeas bond issues and has participated in a number of amicus curiae briefs.

 A frequent participant in appellate conferences in Texas, Rick has spoken on a range of topics, including interlocutory appeals and mandamus proceedings.
-In addition, he is a member of the Civil Appellate Law Commission of the Texas Board of Legal Specialization.

-Rick received his undergraduate degree Cum Laude from Louisiana State University and graduated with Honors and Order of the Coif from the University of Texas School of Law, where he was Executive Editor of the Texas Law Review.
+Rick received his undergraduate degree cum laude from Louisiana State University and graduated with honors and Order of the Coif from the University of Texas School of Law, where he was Executive Editor of the Texas Law Review.
 Following his graduation from law school, he clerked for the Honorable Royce C. Lamberth of the United States District Court for the District of Columbia.